 YouTube is used in the interest of an appealing presentation of our online websites.
-This is a legitimate interest in accordance with Art.
-6, Para.
-1 f GDPR.
+This is a legitimate interest in accordance with art.
+6(1)(f) GDPR.

 6.4.
 Use of Google Maps

 Our website uses the map service Google Maps, by Google LLC, 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA (“Google“).
-To ensure that the Google map data used by us can be integrated and shown in your web browser, when calling up the contact page, your web browser must connect to a Google server, which can also be located in the USA.
-When personal data is transmitted to the USA, Google has subjected itself to the EU-US Privacy Shield.
-Google hereby receives the information that the contact page of our website has been called up by the IP address of your device.
-The legal basis is Art.
-6, Para.
-1, Sentence 1 f GDPR, based on our legitimate interest in the integration of a map service to establish contact.
+To ensure that the Google map data used by us can be integrated and shown in your web browser when calling up the contact page, your web browser must connect to a Google server, which may also be located in the USA.
+Google consequently receives the information that the contact page of our website has been called up by the IP address of your device.
+The legal basis is art.
+6(1)(1)(f) GDPR, based on our legitimate interest in the integration of a map service to establish contact.

 In principle, we store personal data only as long as this is required for the fulfilment of contractual or legal obligations which are the reason for the collection of the data.
 After that, we delete the data immediately, unless we require the data until the expiry of the legal limitation periods for the purposes of evidence in civil claims or due to statutory retention requirements.